 Martina Navratilova: Thanks for joining me for my first live chat on AARP’s website.
-As AARP Health and Fitness Ambassador, I’ve met many AARP members who are as passionate as I am about staying healthy.
+As AARP Fitness Expert, I’ve met many AARP members who are as passionate as I am about staying healthy.

 As you probably heard, I was diagnosed with breast cancer earlier this year.
 I had a successful lumpectomy and will be undergoing six weeks of radiation to finish up my treatment.